 CMS Law Bursary

-Now in its sixth year, the scheme has been a great success – 21 students have won bursaries and over 60 have received mentoring.
-One of our first students starts her training contract with CMS this year.
+Now in its seventh year, the scheme has been a great success – 26 students have won bursaries and over 70 have received mentoring.
+One of the finalists from our first scheme started a training contract with CMS last year.

-CMS has been named in The Times Top 100 Graduate Employers 2017/2018, the Bursary Scheme offers you a chance to develop a relationship with us and start your CMS journey.
+CMS has been named in The Times Top 100 Graduate Employers 2017/2018, and the Bursary Scheme offers you a chance to develop a relationship with us and start your journey into the legal profession.

 Megan, Bursary Scheme 2015 finalist

 I would absolutely encourage anyone thinking of applying to the scheme to go for it!
 The entire experience, start to finish, was a huge motivator, a lot of fun, and educational.
 The essay competition allowed me to undertake research in areas I'd never even considered before.
 It taught me time management and research skills in an enthralling way, and I was ecstatic with the final product, as well as to have made it to the final twelve- I honestly never believed I could!

 The actual interview day in London was also unforgettable.
 It gave me the chance to visit London, which, coming from the East Midlands, is pretty rare, and meet the other applicants who were from all over the country.